 Chiclana de la Frontera is included in the D.O.
 Jerez-Xérès-Sherry.
-A privileged region of the province of Cádiz, between the beautiful mountains of Cádiz and the Atlantic coast that permeates the entire area with its influence and that contributes to the unique characteristic of its wines.
-Chiclana's vineyards are the southernmost in the Marco de Jerez.
+A privileged region of the province of Cádiz, between the beautiful Cadiz mountains and the Atlantic coast that permeates the entire area with its influence and contributes to the unique characteristics of its wines.
+The Chiclana vineyards are the southernmost in the Marco de Jerez.

 The Manuel Aragón Winery produces wines included in the D.O.
-Jerez-Xérès-Sherry and Vinos de la Tierra de Cádiz, in both cases with the quality mark that gives both the quality of the vineyards and the combination of tradition and good work maintained for more than a hundred years within the Aragón family .
+Jerez-Xérès-Sherry and Vinos de la Tierra de Cádiz, in both cases with the seal of excellence that gives both the quality of the vineyards and the combination of tradition and good work maintained for more than one hundred years within the Aragón family .

-In addition to the great importance of the techniques and traditions of viticulture practiced in a given area, the climate and the soil are the main natural factors in the characteristics of the wines.
+In addition to the great importance of the techniques and traditions of viticulture practiced in a given area, the climate and the soil are the natural factors that influence the characteristics of the wines.

 The climate of Marco de Jerez is warm.
-Summers are dry and with high temperatures, which causes high evapotranspiration, although the proximity of Chiclana to the Atlantic Ocean moistens the vines, especially at night, due to the effect of the dew, giving it that salinity that identifies our wines.
-Spring and summer, during which the life cycle of the vine takes place, is subjected to the prevailing winds from Poniente and Levante.
+Summers are dry and with high temperatures, which causes high evapotranspiration, although Chiclana's proximity to the Atlantic Ocean moistens the vines, especially at night, due to the effect of dew, providing that salinity that identifies our wines.
+Spring and summer, during which the life cycle of the vineyard takes place, are subject to the dominant winds from the West and East.
 The first is cool and humid (it reaches 95% humidity) while the second is hot and dry (with humidity levels around 30%).
 The average annual temperature is 17.3ºC, with very mild winters in which it rarely freezes.
-The area enjoys a very high annual average of hours of effective sunshine, between 3,000 and 3,200.
-The rainfall is relatively high, sufficient for the proper development of the vines, since it is also complemented by the important nocturnal dews provided by the neighboring Atlantic Ocean.
+The area enjoys a very high annual average of effective sunshine hours, between 3,000 and 3,200.
+The rainfall is relatively high, sufficient for the good development of the vines, since it is also complemented by the important nocturnal dews provided by the neighboring Atlantic Ocean.

-A good part of the soils in the area are covered with limestone soil that in the dry months is dazzlingly white: albariza, rich in calcium carbonate, clay and silica, which comes from the remains of marine animals present in the sea that occupied this area. during the Oligocene.
-The most important characteristics of this soil are its high moisture retention capacity, storing the rain that falls in winter to nourish the vine in the dry months, in addition to being poor in organic content and due to its white color, it is capable of reflecting a much of the solar radiation.
-In rainy periods, the albariza opens like a sponge, absorbing a large amount of water.
-Later, with the arrival of heat, the surface layers of the soil are compacted, thus avoiding the evaporation that produces the high luminosity of the area.
-The albariza is easy to work and allows an excellent distribution of the roots.
+A good part of the soils in the area are covered with a limestone soil that in the dry months is dazzlingly white: Albariza, rich in calcium carbonate, clay and silica, this coming from the remains of marine animals present in the sea that occupied this area during the Oligocene.
+The most important characteristics of this soil are its high moisture retention capacity, storing the rain that falls in winter to nourish the vine in the dry months, in addition to the fact that they are poor in organic content and that, due to their white color, they are capable of reflecting a much of the solar radiation.
+In rainy periods the Albariza opens like a sponge, absorbing a large amount of water.
+Subsequently, with the arrival of heat, the surface layers of the soil become compacted, thus preventing the evaporation produced by the high luminosity of the area.
+Albariza is easy to till and allows excellent distribution of the roots.

-Traditionally, winegrowers have divided the production area into payments, considering as such each small area of vineyards, with homogeneous soil and mesoclimates, and delimited by topographic accidents.
+Traditionally, winegrowers have divided the production area into plots, considering each small area of vineyards as such, with homogeneous soil and mesoclimates, and delimited by topographical features.
 Our vineyards are located in Pago Campano, Cañadillas and Marquesado.

-The cultivation of the vine is a complex process that includes multiple processes that definitely influence the final product: the wine.
-The preparation of the land, the planting, the grafting and the care of the plant involves careful work by the winegrower to achieve the highest quality of the future wine.
+Vine cultivation is a complex process that includes multiple processes that definitely influence the final product: wine.
+Preparing the land, planting, grafting and caring for the plant involves careful work by the winegrower to achieve the highest quality of the future wine.
 During the winter rest of the vines, pruning is carried out, the objective of which is to shape the plant and regulate its growth to obtain the fruit with the desired quantity and characteristics.

-The harvest, traditionally carried out at the beginning of September, does not have an exact date since it depends on variable climatic factors, as well as the variety of wine and the type of wine to be obtained.
+The harvest, traditionally carried out at the beginning of September, does not have an exact date since it depends on variable climatic factors, as well as the grape variety and the type of wine that is desired.
 Choosing the optimal time for harvest requires the knowledge and experience of the winegrower and winemaker.
-The grapes are cut in the vineyards of the Manuel Aragón Winery exclusively by hand.
-The cut bunches must reach the press without being damaged, where they proceed to the trellis, in which the woody part of the bunch is separated, and to the crushing and pressing of the grapes, which gives rise to the must.
+The cutting of the clusters in the vineyards of the Manuel Aragón Winery is carried out exclusively by hand.
+The cut clusters must arrive undamaged at the winery, where they are destemmed, in which the woody part of the cluster is separated, and the grapes are crushed and pressed, which produces the must.

 Variety of grapes